cfw-guide/dsi.cfw.guide/docs/hu_HU/faq.md

 ### Flipnote Lenny
 Előnyök:
-- Better compatibility with DSi mode titles and homebrew than Memory Pit
+- Jobb kompatibilitás a DSi módú címekkel és homebrew-okkal, mint a Memory Pit esetében
 - No risk of damaging the console, uninstalling is as simple as removing the SD or deleting one folder
 - Useable on consoles with broken camera
 - Better sound in GBARunner2

 Hátrányok:
 - Requires loading Flipnote Studio every time you want to access homebrew, slightly more time consuming than Memory Pit
-- Access to Slot-1 (the DS Game Card) is blocked in homebrew
+- Hozzáférés a Slot-1-hez (a DS játék kártyához) blokkolt homebrew esetén

 ### Unlaunch
-Pros:
+Előnyök:
 - Allows loading homebrew and DSiWare immediately on system boot, with optional button hotkeys
 - Full access to the system without any restrictions, including:
    - Access to Slot-1 allowing dumping Game Cards and loading incompatible flashcards